The Wilson McKinley Story

 in that search, a lot of unreleased material came my way, much of which they had

 forgotten about!
-So now, as I prepare their latest CD, of live stereo performances
+So now, as I prepare their latest CD, of live performances from

 Original Introduction (1999, revised 2020):